demml/opsml/tests/assets/data_readme.md

 ## My model

-This is an example sumary for a model
+This is an example summary for a model

 ### Features:
 - Feature 1